oscarotero/simple-crud/README.md

 //Create the simplecrud instance
 $db = new SimpleCrud\SimpleCrud($pdo);

-//Get the entity factory
+//Get the table factory
-$entityFactory = $db->getEntityFactory();
+$tableFactory = $db->getTableFactory();

-//Add a namespace to locate custom entities:
+//Add a namespace to locate custom tables:
-$entityFactory->addNamespace('App\\MyModels\\');
+$tableFactory->addNamespace('App\\MyModels\\');

 $db->post; //Returns an instance of App\MyModels\Post
 ```

 ### QueryFactory

-The query factory is the responsive to instantiate all query classes of the entity.
+The query factory is the responsive to instantiate all query classes of the table.
 By default uses the `SimpleCrud\QueryFactory` class but you can provide your own factory extending the `SimpleCrud\QueryFactoryInterface`.
 The default factory has the following options:

 * `addNamespace` Add more namespaces where find more query classes.